Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 5.2% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 4.8% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 648,245 2010: 650,671 2011: 664,404 2012: 674,941 2013: 674,808 2014: 677,235 2015: 676,242 2016: 679,955 2017: 681,343 2018: 679,875 2019: 681,728 2010 base 2019